|Gite dou Bousquet||Self Catering||Flexible||2||4||2||2 on sitting room sofabed|

 There is a charcoal bbq outside on the terrace for your use too.
 There are all the usual pots and pans, coffee press, kettle and toaster.

 The dining table is just outside the kitchen, in the conservatory.
 Here too is the sideboard with all the crockery and cutlery for dining.
+The washing machine is here too.

 The first bedroom is approached via the conservatory, and it has a double bed, a hanging space with selves, and a shower en suite bathroom.